 Marywood University endorses a progressive discipline policy designed to promote resolution in a fair and orderly manner.
 This policy applies to faculty members with tenure or whose terms of appointment have not yet expired.
 Its objectives support the collegial relationships at Marywood University and are directed toward continual institutional improvement.
-Because the University regards disciplinary action as corrective and not punitive, the policy recognizes personal and professional problems that may be rectified by an informal educational process, as well as serious violations of professional responsibilities implicating possible recommendation for suspension or dismissal.
+The primary goal of the progressive discipline policy is to recognize and resolve satisfactorily personal and professional problems that may be rectified through an informal educational process and to forestall their escalation into formal disciplinary action.
+However, the policy also covers the process governing serious violations of professional responsibilities that may lead to recommendation for suspension or dismissal.

 The policy is intended to provide an effective and flexible means of identifying problem areas, resolving complaints, and preventing repetitive incidents by prompt intervention and assistance.
 It is designed to accomplish these ends by a series of gradual steps involving strategies such as personal conferences, oral and written warnings, and opportunities for monitored assistance where applicable.